redwoodjs/redwood/docs/docs/how-to/sending-emails.md

 // ...
 ```

 That's it!
 We just import the audits service and call the exported `createAudit` function.
 The syntax for the argument object that is passed to `createAudit` might not be super obvious, but the TypeScript types help a lot with how it should be structured!

 What we're doing is we're connecting this new audit log with an existing user, and setting the log message.
 The audit entries will automatically get a timestamp (and a generated id).

-To view the audit logs you can use the scaffolded pages we created earlier.
-Just navigate to http://localhost:8910/audits and you should see them there.
+To view the audit logs, you can use the scaffolded pages we created earlier.

-Thanks for reading this!
-If you liked it, or have any questions, don't hesitate to reach out on [our forums](https://community.redwoodjs.com) or in our [Discord chat](https://discord.gg/jjSYEQd).
+Just navigate to `http://localhost:8910/audits` and you should see them there.